-When the input point is in the closure of the domain of the mathematical function and an input argument is +0 (resp. -0), one considers the limit when the corresponding argument approaches

-0 from above (resp. below).
-If the limit is not defined (e.g., $mpfr_log$ on -0), the behavior is specified in the description of the MPFR function.
+When the input point is in the closure of the domain of the mathematical function and an input argument is +0 (resp. -0), one considers the limit when the corresponding argument approaches 0 from above (resp. below), if possible.
+If the limit is not defined (e.g., mpfr_sqrt and mpfr log on -0), the behavior is specified in the description of the MPFR function, but must be consistent with the rule from the above paragraph (e.g., mpfr_log on ± 0 gives -Inf).

-When the result is equal to 0, its sign is determined by considering the limit as if the input point were not in the domain: If one approaches 0 from above (resp. below), the result is +0 (resp. -0); for example, mpfr_sin on +0 gives +0.
+When the result is equal to 0, its sign is determined by considering the limit as if the input point were not in the domain: If one approaches 0 from above (resp. below), the result is +0 (resp. -0); for example, mpfr_sin on -0 gives -0 and mpfr_acos on 1 gives +0 (in all rounding modes).
 In the other cases, the sign is specified in the description of the MPFR function; for example mpfr_max on -0 and +0 gives +0.